Abecid/abecid.github.io/_posts/2026-07-28-gpu-systems-for-modern-ai.md

 {% include figure.liquid path="assets/img/blogs/gpu-systems/gpu-layout.svg" mobile_path="assets/img/blogs/gpu-systems/gpu-layout-mobile.svg" alt="GPU package with HBM beside the die.
 Inside the die, L2 connects multiple SMs.
 Each SM contains registers, compute units, and L1/shared memory." width=900 height=530 mobile_width=390 mobile_height=626 zoomable=true avoid_scaling=true %}

-The diagram shows where their data lives. **High-bandwidth memory (HBM)** is the large device memory beside the GPU die. **L2** is an on-chip cache shared across SMs; **L1** serves accesses within an SM. **Shared memory** is explicitly managed storage that lets threads in a block reuse data and cooperate. **Registers** hold each thread’s working values.
+The diagram shows where their data lives. **High bandwidth memory (HBM)** is the large device memory beside the GPU die. **L2** is a cache on the GPU die shared across SMs; **L1** serves accesses within an SM. **Shared memory** is explicitly managed storage that lets threads in a block reuse data and cooperate. **Registers** hold each thread’s working values.
 Tensor cores, inside the compute units, accelerate matrix operations.
 The capacity shrinks as storage moves closer to computation, so kernels must choose what to keep there.
 [CUDA execution model](https://docs.nvidia.com/cuda/cuda-programming-guide/02-basics/writing-cuda-kernels.html).

 ## 2. Move fewer bytes

 ### Coalescing: combine a warp’s memory accesses

-Consider the vector-add kernel again.
+Consider the vector addition kernel again.
 A warp needs 32 values from each input, but memory is transferred in sectors rather than one independent transfer per requested float.
-If neighboring threads read neighboring 32-bit floating-point (FP32) values, their 128 useful bytes fit into **four aligned 32-byte sectors**.
-This is **coalescing**: the thread-to-element mapping makes the transferred bytes useful.
+If neighboring threads read neighboring 32-bit floating point (FP32) values, their 128 useful bytes fit into **four aligned 32-byte sectors**.
+This is **coalescing**: the mapping from threads to elements makes the transferred bytes useful.

 {% include figure.liquid path="assets/img/blogs/gpu-systems/coalescing.svg" mobile_path="assets/img/blogs/gpu-systems/coalescing-mobile.svg" alt="One warp reads 32 FP32 values.
 Adjacent addresses touch four 32-byte sectors; addresses eight floats apart touch 32 sectors." caption="Aligned FP32 loads: same 128 useful bytes, 4 versus 32 sectors." width=900 height=438 mobile_width=390 mobile_height=538 zoomable=true avoid_scaling=true %}

 Change the mapping so each thread reads every eighth float, and those same 32 values occupy **32 sectors**.
 The kernel still performs 32 additions, but the memory system handles far more data.
 This is why tensor strides and layouts matter even when the arithmetic is unchanged.
-For a row-major matrix, mapping neighboring threads along a row usually gives contiguous accesses; mapping them down a column often creates a large stride.
+For a matrix stored in row major order, mapping neighboring threads along a row usually gives contiguous accesses; mapping them down a column often creates a large stride.
 The sector counts here assume aligned loads and 32 active lanes.
 [CUDA memory access](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/#coalesced-access-to-global-memory).

 ### Tiling: reuse the bytes you loaded

 Coalescing makes each transfer efficient. **Tiling** reduces how often the same inputs need transferring.
 In $C=AB$, one row of $A$ contributes to many columns of $C$, and one column of $B$ contributes to many rows.
 A tiled kernel loads small patches of $A$ and $B$ into shared memory or registers, computes a patch of $C$, then advances along the reduction dimension.
 The partial output stays in registers while successive input tiles accumulate into it.

-{% include figure.liquid path="assets/img/blogs/gpu-systems/tiling.svg" mobile_path="assets/img/blogs/gpu-systems/tiling-mobile.svg" alt="A four-by-four matrix tile and B tile produce sixteen output values.
+{% include figure.liquid path="assets/img/blogs/gpu-systems/tiling.svg" mobile_path="assets/img/blogs/gpu-systems/tiling-mobile.svg" alt="A 4 × 4 A tile and a 4 × 4 B tile produce sixteen output values.
 Each A value is reused across four output columns, and each B value across four output rows." caption="One 4 × 4 tile multiplication: 32 FP32 input values support 128 FLOPs.
 Output traffic excluded." width=900 height=618 mobile_width=390 mobile_height=638 zoomable=true avoid_scaling=true %}

-For square tiles of width $b$, one tile multiplication performs approximately $2b^3$ floating-point operations (FLOPs) from $2b^2$ input elements.
+For square tiles of width $b$, one tile multiplication performs approximately $2b^3$ floating point operations (FLOPs) from $2b^2$ input elements.
 With FP32 inputs, that is $b/4$ FLOPs per input byte, excluding output traffic.
-Larger tiles therefore offer more reuse—but require more on-chip storage.
+Larger tiles therefore offer more reuse but require more storage on chip.
 [Triton’s matrix multiplication tutorial](https://triton-lang.org/main/getting-started/tutorials/03-matrix-multiplication.html) implements this pattern with separate output tiles and a loop over the reduction dimension.

 ### Rooflines: decide whether bytes or arithmetic limit performance